divcamillediv/divcamillediv/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Science at the University of Montreal.
+- 🔭 I'm pursuing my Bachelor's in Computer Science at the University of Montreal.
+- Currently going on an exchange at Cal State San Bernardino.
+- Part of CISO (Cybersecurity Club)

 ## Tech Stack
 ### MERN Stack